apache/causeway-site/content/tutorials/apacheconeu-2014.md

 ## Actions

 Most business functionality is implemented using actions... basically a `public` method accepting domain classes and primitives as its parameter types.
+The action can return a domain entity, or a collection of entities, or a primitive/String/value, or void.
+If a domain entity is returned then that object is rendered immediately; if a collection is returned then the Wicket viewer renders a table.
+Such collections are sometimes called "standalone" collections.

 * write an action to update the domain property (originally called `SimpleObject#name`, though renamed by now)
 * use the [@Named](http://isis.apache.org/reference/recognized-annotations/Named.html) annotation to specify the name of action parameters